The Issue: Has each creditor given notice of his/her/its claim according to law?

 - The estate is or becomes insolvent.

-Bottom-line: Protect yourself, the nonprobate estate and its beneficiaries and creditors by following the statutory Creditor’s Claimprocedure for the payment of Descendant’s debts: Insist upon the proper and timely presentation of a Creditor’s Claim before payment.
+Bottom-line: Protect yourself, the nonprobate estate and its beneficiaries and creditors by following the statutory Creditor’s Claimprocedure for the payment of Decedent’s debts: Insist upon the proper and timely presentation of a Creditor’s Claim before payment.

 RCW 11.42.070 provides the requirements for the lawful presentation of a Creditor’s Claim:

-The Issue: As Descendant’s Notice Agent, you are entitled to make a claim against the nonprobate estate yourself despite your resulting conflict of interest of having the authority to approve your own claim.
+The Issue: As Decedent’s Notice Agent, you are entitled to make a claim against the nonprobate estate yourself despite your resulting conflict of interest of having the authority to approve your own claim.
 The Legislature has resolved this conflict by making your claim inferior to all others, ie, you get “paid last.”

-RCW 11.42.090(3) provides for strict provisions if you are a creditor of Descendant and wish to present a Creditor’s Claim against the estate yourself: You cannot pay your Claim unless all other Creditor’s Claimsfiled and all debts having priority to your Claim have been paid in full or satisfactorily compromised, regardless of whether they are allowed or rejected.
+RCW 11.42.090(3) provides for strict provisions if you are a creditor of Decedent and wish to present a Creditor’s Claim against the estate yourself: You cannot pay your Claim unless all other Creditor’s Claimsfiled and all debts having priority to your Claim have been paid in full or satisfactorily compromised, regardless of whether they are allowed or rejected.

 The Issue: How do you lawfully respond to any creditor who has lawfully given notice of his/her/its Claim?